emcuttsy/monoglot-anxiety/content/english/blog/what-is-comprehensible-input-here-s-what-language-learners-should-know.md

 The good news is that comprehensible input is easy to come by.
 Anything in your target language that you understand well enough to stay engaged in is comprehensible input.

-There are three types of input: audio, audio-visual, and text
+There are three types of input: audio, audio-visual, and text:

 * **Audio:** podcasts, audiobooks, telephone conversations
 * **Audio-visual:** TV series, movies, YouTube, in-person conversations, video calls